HumanityReport.com

 GDP = Workers × Productivity

 China's potential growth may fall from 6%+ to ~2% by 2050s[50].
-Permanent stagnation is possible
+IMF: population aging could reduce GDP growth 0.5-1.0 pp/year globally — a greater drag than climate change[61]

 Innovation Requires People